-If someone breaks into your home, garage or outbuilding, it is called a “burglary.”
-Approximately 804 residential burglaries occurred in the City of Eugene in 2015.
-The EPD Crime Prevention Unit offers several services to help you protect your home from being burglarized.
+If someone breaks into your home, garage or outbuilding, it is called a "burglary."
+Approximately 642 residential burglaries occurred in the City of Eugene in 2019.
+The EPD Community Engagement Team offers several services to help you protect your home from being burglarized.

 Home Security Inspections

 The Eugene Police Department offers free "Home Security Inspections" to Eugene residents.
-During the inspection, a Crime Prevention Specialist will come to your home and offer suggestions to improve security.
-EPD's Crime Prevention Specialists are assigned by areas or "beats" of the city.
-Please contact the Crime Prevention Specialist assigned to your "beat" to request this service.
-My "Beat" - My Crime Prevention Specialist
+During the inspection, a Community Engagement Specialist will come to your home and offer suggestions to improve security.
+EPD’s Community Engagement Specialists are assigned by areas or "beats" of the city.
+Please contact the Community Engagement Specialist assigned to your "beat" to request this service.
+My "Beat" - My Community Engagement Specialist